nikita-skobov/hira/README.md

 - deploy.sh
 - deploy.yml

-The yaml file is a cloudformation template which defines your resources, in this case a hello_world lambda function.
+The yaml file is a cloudformation template which defines your resources, in this case two lambda functions: `hello_world` and `apples`.
 The deploy script will build all of your lambda functions individually, package them for lambda, and then deploy the cloudformation template.

 ## How to use?